The population of Albania

 Infant mortality is the death of a child aged less than one year.
 The infant mortality rate is defined as the number of deaths of children less than one year of age during a year divided by the number of live births in that year; the value is expressed per 1,000 live births.

-During these years the infant mortality has remained between 8 to 9 deaths aged less than one year per 1,000 live births but it has been halved, decreasing from 17.4 in 2001 to 8.9 in 2018.
+During this 10 year period, infant mortality has remained between 8 and 10 deaths aged less than one year per 1,000 live births, but has decreased significantly: from 17.4 in 2001 to 8.4 in 2021.

 Albanians live longer than before